ics-software-engineering/meteor-application-template/README.md

 check                        1.0.6  Check whether a value matches a pattern
 ```

-Basically, we add support for:
+Basically, the template includes support for:

   * Forms (AutoForm, Collection2, Check)
   * Accounts (accounts-password and accounts-ui-bootstrap-3)